MetaDocencia/SitioWeb/content/en/authors/npalopoli/_index.md

 - Contributors
 ---

-I work as a computational biologist.
+Nicolás is an Adjunct Researcher at the National Research Council in Argentina (CONICET) and a member of the Structural Bioinformatics Group at the National University of Quilmes (UNQ, Buenos Aires, Argentina).
+His research is focused on understanding the functional nature of proteins, with special attention to their evolutionary relationships and interactions in biological systems.
+He is co-author of numerous scientific articles and two book chapters oriented to science communication.

-I am interested in understanding the functional nature of macromolecules, with a special focus on their evolutionary relationships and their interactions in biological systems.
+He is secretary of the Argentine Association of Bioinformatics and Computational Biology (A2B2C) since 2017 and co-founded the Regional Group of Bioinformatics Students in Argentina (RSG-Argentina) in 2010.
+In these roles he has promoted the organization of conferences, the creation of professional networks and the delivery of technical and pedagogical training courses.

-I develop and use computational tools for the analysis of biological sequences and structures.
+Since 2008 he has been teaching undergraduate, postgraduate and extension courses, both in person and virtual, at different educational institutions and also for communities of practice.
+He is certified as instructor and trainer for The Carpentries.
+He is currently pursuing a Specialization in Virtual Education at UNQ.

-My main focus are protein structure and intrinsic disorder, their interactions mediated by linear motifs and their evolution as modeled by substitution matrices.
+Nicolás joined MetaDocencia since its first week in March 2020.
+He currently participates in the general coordination and is chair of the advisory committee.